Getting fit and staying fit after 50

 As we get older, there is a tendency to slow down and see retirement as a chance to kick back and take life at a more relaxed pace.
 That’s a fine aspiration up to a point, but as you age, your metabolism also slows down (making it easier to put on weight), you lose muscle mass and your cardiovascular fitness declines.

 These changes can have knock-on effects on your health.
-Just over half of people aged 65-74 live with at least one long term health condition, like diabetes, heart disease and dementia, and this increases to nearly two thirds of those aged 85 and over2.
+Well over half of people aged 65-74 live with at least one long term health condition, like diabetes, heart disease and dementia, and this increases to 86% of those aged 85 and over22.
 The good news is that taking a little extra care of yourself and increasing your activity levels can have a truly positive impact on your health and help slow down the ageing process.

 There’s a lot of evidence to suggest that making certain lifestyle changes in mid-life and beyond can help maintain your health in body and mind.
 These changes can lower the chance of you losing independence as you grow older.
 And you’re never too old to get started.
 Remember, staying fit as you age is not just about adding years to your life, but adding life to those years.